 1. Start with a free screening and consultation with Dr. Cuartas to determine your risk factors for Obstructive Sleep Apnea (OSA)

-2. If you are at moderate to high risk for OSA we will work with your physician and arrange a two night at-home sleep study which you get directly from us in our office.
+2. If you are at moderate to high risk for OSA we will work with your physician and arrange a one night at-home sleep study which you get directly from us in our office.

 3. Once returned to us, we have the results evaluated by a certified sleep physician who will provide a diagnosis.